-Recommended and alternative regimens are listed in order of level of evidence.
+Recommended and alternative regimens are listed by pan-genotypic activity and in order of level of evidence.
 When several regimens are at the same recommendation level, they are listed in alphabetical order.
-Regimen choice should be determined based on patientspecific data, including drug-drug interactions.
+Regimen choice should be determined based on patient-specific data, including drug-drug interactions.
 Patients receiving antiviral therapy require careful pretreatment assessment for comorbidities that may influence treatment response or regimen selection.
 All patients should have access to an HCV care provider during treatment, although preset clinic visits and/or blood tests depend on the treatment regimen and may not be required for all regimens/patients.
 Patients receiving ribavirin require additional monitoring for anemia during treatment (see Monitoring section).